Introduction to PostgreSQL Update

 - Table name –This is defined as the table name from which we have updating rows.
 We have updated selected or all rows from the table.

-- Column name –We have used column name with update statement in PostgreSQL.
+- Column name –We have used a column name with an update statement in PostgreSQL.
 We have used a column name from which column we have modified the value from the table.
 We can change multiple columns or single column values using the update command.

 How to Update statement work in PostgreSQL?

 Below is the working of the update statement in PostgreSQL.
-To execute the update statement in PostgreSQL we need to have update privileges on the table or we need to have superuser privileges to execute the statement.
+To execute the update statement in PostgreSQL, we need to have update privileges on the table, or we need to have superuser privileges to execute the statement.

 psql -U db_test -d testing